pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

 Look for source-routed packets, that is, packets with a source address internal to your network, but which originate from outside your network, indicating that someone is trying to spoof one of your internal addresses.

 Review the IP addresses that are being rejected and dropped.
 Try to identify them with a `ping -a <IP address>`.
 Spoofed addresses won't have an owner (and you can block them).
-Real addresses have a [whois (external link)](http://www.internic.net/whois.html) entry, so it's possible you can contact the ISP to report and resolve this issue.
+Real addresses have a [whois ](http://www.internic.net/whois.html) entry, so it's possible you can contact the ISP to report and resolve this issue.

 There are many other firewall log analysis techniques, and a number of good open-source and commercial log analysis programs.
 If you decide to analyse directly, though, you're basically looking for blocked connection issues, connections to (potentially) open ports you're not using, and suspicious-looking outbound connections.